pordonj/shadowlands-dungeon-copypaste/theater-of-pain.md

 ### Trash
 `Gasbags point at someone and AOE to front and back, move to sides.`
 ### Boss
 Pre-Mythic: `Go through the gaps in the meathook walls when they move across.
-Stay out of the AOEs mobs leave when they die.
-On Mythic he hooks you in and you run.`
+Stay out of the AOEs mobs leave when they die.`

 Mythic: `Run away when he hooks you.
 Go through the gaps in the meathook walls when they move across.
 Stay out of the AOEs mobs leave when they die.`